-The connection establishment phase enables two users to create a connection, or virtual circuit, between them, as demonstrated in Figure 2-4.
+The connection establishment phase enables two users to create a connection, or virtual circuit, between them, as demonstrated in Figure 19-5.

-Figure 2-4: Transport Connection
+Figure 19-5.
+Transport Connection

 This phase is illustrated by a client-server relationship between two transport users.
 One user, the server, typically advertises some service to a group of users, and then listens for requests from those users.
 As each client requires the service, it attempts to connect itself to the server using the server's advertised transport address.
 The t_connect(3N) routine initiates the connect request.
 One argument to t_connect, the transport address, identifies the server the client wishes to access.
 The server is notified of each incoming request using t_listen(3N), and may call t_accept(3N) to accept the client's request for access to the service.
 If the request is accepted, the transport connection is established.

-Figure 2-5 summarizes all routines available for establishing a transport connection.
+Figure 19-6 summarizes all routines available for establishing a transport connection.

-Command Description t_accept Accepts a request for a transport connection. t_connect Establishes a connection with the transport user at a specified destination. t_listen Retrieves an indication of a connect request from another transport user. t_rcvconnect Completes connection establishment if t_connect was called in asynchronous mode (see Chapter 6).
+Command Description t_accept Accepts a request for a transport connection. t_connect Establishes a connection with the transport user at a specified destination. t_listen Retrieves an indication of a connect request from another transport user. t_rcvconnect Completes connection establishment if t_connect was called in asynchronous mode (see the section, "ADVANCED TOPICS").

-Figure 2-5: Connection Establishment Routines
+Figure 19-6.
+Connection Establishment Routines